Briceann/expense-management-project/WeeklyReflection.md

 ### Week 7
-march 4th - Created a ExpenseCategory entity and -tried working through some errors I keep getting in my code when running unit tests - 5hrs
+march 4th - Created a ExpenseCategory entity and -tried working through some errors I keep getting in my code when running unit tests - 5hrs -debugged my code and finally got user test to pass without errors

+### Week 8
+- Continue writing tests for other Daos in my project